7 Best Running Shoes For Supination in 2024

 After logging countless miles and dedicating hours to meticulously testing supination running shoes, one standout contender captured our attention: the Gel Nimbus 26.
 In-shoe feel and plushness go off the charts here with an added stability boost, earning this ASICS the top spot for comfort.

 Each stride melts away into silky goodness.
 The Nimbus 26 transforms lengthy runs, allowing us to enjoy ourselves without fixating on the miles ahead.
 We give credit to the delightful foam, which our durometer proves is 21.6% softer than average.
-Tons of this foam support our feet, as our caliper measures a massive 40.4/32.0 mm stack.
+Tonnes of this foam support our feet, as our calliper measures a massive 40.4/32.0 mm stack.
 For heel strikers, the incorporation of PureGEL technology in the rear area ensures landings are exceptionally gentle.

 While most maximalists bring unsteadiness, this trainer delivers safe and sound strides.
 Boasting a remarkably wide base and a rigid midsole, it provides a foundation that inspires confidence.
 Measurements reveal widths of 118.4 mm in the forefoot and 101.7 mm in the heel, accommodating various striking patterns while effectively preventing uncontrolled twisting.